The Baseball Network: Coverage

-The Baseball Network kicked off its coverage on July 12, 1994 on NBC with the All-Star Game from Three Rivers Stadium in Pittsburgh.
+The Baseball Network kicked off its coverage on July 12, 1994, on NBC with the All-Star Game from Three Rivers Stadium in Pittsburgh.
 This was NBC's first telecast of a Major League Baseball game since Game 5 of the 1989 National League Championship Series between the San Francisco Giants and Chicago Cubs on October 9 of that year.
 The NBC broadcast team consisted of Bob Costas on play-by-play, with Joe Morgan and Bob Uecker as analysts.
-Costas, a veteran presence at NBC, had been the network's secondary baseball play-by-play announcer behind Vin Scully during the 1980s.
+Costas, a veteran presence at NBC, had been NBC's secondary baseball play-by-play announcer behind Vin Scully during the 1980s.
 Morgan, who was also working for ESPN at the time, had spent two years at NBC in the mid-1980s and two years at ABC from 1988 to 1989.
 Uecker, the longtime voice of the Milwaukee Brewers, returned to national television for the first time since he worked for ABC in the 1970s and early 1980s.

 Greg Gumbel hosted the pre game show; this was one of his first assignments for NBC after having left CBS Sports following that network's coverage of the 1994 College World Series.
 Gumbel had also previously served as the secondary play-by-play announcer (behind Sean McDonough) for CBS's baseball coverage, calling the 1993 American League Championship Series along the way with Jim Kaat.
 Helping with interviews were Hannah Storm (reporting from the American League dugout) and Johnny Bench (reporting from the National League dugout).
 The 1994 All-Star Game reportedly sold out all its advertising slots.
 This was considered an impressive financial accomplishment, given that one 30-second spot cost US$300,000.

+NBC station WEEK-TV in Peoria, Illinois suffered significant transmitter difficulties throughout most of the 1994 All-Star Game telecast, knocking its signal off the air until one hour after the game's conclusion.
+The station would later air an abbreviated version of the game the following weekend due to its transmitter problems during the live NBC broadcast.

 ABC, meanwhile, was able to have its primary broadcast team from 1989 return intact.
 Al Michaels served as the play-by-play announcer once again.
 Tim McCarver, who had just spent four years at CBS, returned as an analyst along with Jim Palmer.
 On the subject of Michaels returning to baseball for the first time since the Loma Prieta earthquake interrupted the 1989 World Series, Jim Palmer said, "Here Al is, having done five games since 1989, and steps right in.
 It's hard to comprehend how one guy could so amaze."